Wire Motor Control Circuits in Your Browser

 - Selector switch jog circuit with pilot light exploration — wire NO and NC auxiliary contacts for motor status indication

-- Reversing hoist starter with electrical interlocking and 24V control transformer — includes fault diagnosis and comprehension tests
+- Reversing hoist starter with electrical interlocking and 24V control transformer — diagnose faults across forward and reverse paths